MartinSchlott/zex/README.md

 ---

-*"Sometimes the best solution is to just build it yourself in a day rather than fight with existing tools for weeks."*
+*"Sometimes the best solution is to just build it yourself in a day rather than fight with existing tools for weeks."* - Cursor (auto)